IETF-Hackathon/mDNSResponder/README.md

 the [GL-iNet AR750S](https://www.gl-inet.com/products/gl-ar750s/).
 These packages may also work on routers with similar configurations.

-There are two ways to install the proxy on an OpenWRT device.
+There are two ways to install the proxy on an OpenWrt device.
 These instructions explain how to do it using the command line; we will produce a video that shows how to do it using the user interface.

-To install the proxy using the command line, bring up a shell on your Mac, which must be connected to the OpenWRT device.
-The OpenWRT device must have a working Internet connection.
+To install the proxy using the command line, bring up a shell on your Mac, which must be connected to the OpenWrt device.
+The OpenWrt device must have a working Internet connection.
 To connect to the router, type:

     ssh 192.168.8.1 -l root